ATLFlight/ros-examples/README.md

 If the ombc is converted to a rotation matrix (R), it can be combined with the tbc (T) such that a vector in the camera frame can be expressed in the IMU frame, X_IMU = R * X_camera + T.

+The ombc uses axis-angle parameterization that has only three parameters.
+(See [here](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation#Rotation_vector) ).
+The X, Y, and Z components describe the vector about which we rotate, and the magnitude of this vector describes the magnitude of rotation.

 The default values for tbc and ombc are provided in [SnapdragonRosNodeVislam.cpp](src/nodes/SnapdragonRosNodeVislam.cpp), which are

 ```